Search Results

 - My Ally & Me: Jennifer and Mali.

-As we know what it means to be discriminated intersectionally, we are both passionate allies for all Mali's Allyship story...
+Mali's Allyship story...
 To me the key to being a good ally is listening and understanding.
 When I got to know Jen, I already thought of myself as an ally.
-Apart from being a proud ally, she also is a passionate gamer.
-About the 'My Ally and Me' story-telling series: At We Create Space we always aim to lift and amplify
+As a woman from a migrant background, unfortunately I have faced discriminatory behaviour in my life.
+After I took over Jen’s role of PRIDE Germany’s Co-Chair, I realised that through my support in this, About the 'My Ally and Me' story-telling series: At We Create Space we always aim to lift and amplify

 - My Ally & Me: Oli and Char.